mrapp-ke/MLRL-Boomer/doc/references/firstparty.inc.rst

 A technical report on the implementation of the BOOMER algorithm was published for open access in the following `article <https://doi.org/10.1016/j.simpa.2021.100137>`__.

 *Michael Rapp.
 BOOMER – An Algorithm for Learning Gradient Boosted Multi-label Classification Rules.
-In: Software Impacts, page 100137, 2021, Elsevier.*
+In: Software Impacts (10), page 100137, 2021, Elsevier.*

 .. code-block:: bibtex